test-for-longetic/back/README.md

 ### PDF
 Text-based PDFs are parsed by:
 1. extracting text from the file
-2. scanning for known biomarkers
+2. scanning for supported biomarkers
 3. mapping numeric values and simple reference ranges

 ### Images / OCR
 Not implemented in this MVP.

----
+## Notes

+- The app is intentionally modeled as a single-user demo flow
+- Extraction is best-effort and designed to be reviewed in the frontend before persistence
+- SQLite is used for simplicity and local setup speed

-## ⚠️ Limitations
+## Limitations

 - No authentication
-- Single-user demo flow
 - No OCR for image uploads
 - PDF extraction works only for text-based PDFs
-- Biomarker parsing is rule-based, not LLM-based
+- Biomarker parsing is rule-based
 - Validation is intentionally lightweight

----

-## 🧩 Future Improvements
+## Future improvements

-- Add OCR support for image/scanned PDF uploads
+- OCR support for images and scanned PDFs
-- Add LLM-assisted extraction for more flexible parsing
+- LLM-assisted extraction
-- Add authentication and per-user ownership
+- Per-user ownership and authentication
-- Add stronger validation and medical normalization
+- Stronger biomarker normalization and validation
-- Store upload metadata more explicitly on reports
-- Add background jobs for extraction
+- Background processing for heavy uploads
-- Add automated tests for parsing and endpoints
+- Automated tests for parsing and endpoints

----

-## 🎯 Summary
+## Summary

 This backend provides a practical MVP pipeline for:
 - uploading lab data
 - extracting biomarkers
 - reviewing and editing values
 - storing reports
 - analyzing trends
 - resetting demo state quickly

-It is intentionally simple, extensible, and optimized for local development and product iteration.